Imagine a company as a big pie, and equity is a slice of it.

 Entitlement to have a distribution of liquidated assets

 Shareholders are entitled to a distribution when a company is liquidated.
-But the premise is that the company's assets are more than its liabilities.
+However, the premise is that the company's assets are more than its liabilities.